 While waiting for the rest of the group to arrive, our facilitator Kathryn asked us to take a walk around the block with someone in the group we didn’t know and discuss two questions: 1) our favourite street in the world (2) where we get our breakthroughs.

 Nice way to warm up feet and minds.

-We started with a 10 minute task – wander off and “be drawn to what attracts you”.
+We started with a 10-minute task – wander off and “be drawn to what attracts you”.
 Off I drifted, letting my steps be guided by whatever caught my eye.
 No agenda, no rush, no pre-determined destination.
-So many little visual surprises discovered inside and outside buildings by simply observing: an angel hanging off the side of a church, fluffy puppies hanging out of picture frames, a chubby chef standing over a second storey ventilator, decorative arrangements of ropes and lightbulbs, plants in windows, plants in boxes, lamppost stickers, quirky ornaments everywhere.
-It's given me a new found appreciation for the creative effort retailers make to attract and surprise passers-by.
+So many little visual surprises discovered inside and outside buildings by simply observing: an angel hanging off the side of a church, fluffy puppies hanging out of picture frames, a chubby chef standing over a second story ventilator, decorative arrangements of ropes and lightbulbs, plants in windows, plants in boxes, lamppost stickers, quirky ornaments everywhere.
+It’s given me a newfound appreciation for the creative effort retailers make to attract and surprise passers-by.

 A few people in the group reported feeling a little self-conscious about walking so slowly.
 For an impatient speed-walker, I felt surprisingly comfortable slowing to a snail’s pace.
 Almost a luxury.

 Our third 10-minute task was to observe the patterns and rhythms of the streets.
 So much symmetry to be found in walls, paving, signs and shop fronts.
 According to Street Wisdom “Few of us give ourselves time or permission to really focus on the signs and signals that we normally ignore, rich stimulus that can help us learn something new.”
 Here’s a collection of things I noted: